 Property Records Search Software

 A property records search can be an extremely important tool for many legal professionals.
-Although you might not think about property records very frequently, these records actually give you lots of information that can help you understand more about both a piece of land and the person who owns the parcels of land or claims to own it.
+You might not think about property records very frequently.
+But having these records actually gives you a range of information that can help you understand more about both a piece of land and the person who owns the parcels of land or claims to own them.
+Property search software and property search tools can help you find this information quickly.
 Here are a few use cases of property records to consider for your agency.

 Expose someone’s hidden assets with public records

 There are many different situations in which someone may want to hide their assets.
-In family law, especially in a situation like a divorce where you may need to split assets 50/50, it’s not uncommon for the more well-off spouse to try and hide some of their assets so they don’t have to split them with the other spouse.
-In this situation, you need to be able to expose that person’s assets and bring them to the table so you can deal with them legally – and you can do this with a property search.
+Family law attorneys handling divorces in community property states may frequently need to split assets 50/50.
+It’s not uncommon for the more well-off spouse to try and hide some of their assets so they don’t have to split them with the other spouse.
+In this situation, you need to be able to expose that person’s assets and bring them to the table so you can deal with them legally.
+You can do this easily with a property search through a homeowner search engine.

-• If you just take their word for it, you may end up with an unfair and unbalanced agreement.
+• If you just take their word for it, you could end up with an unfair and unbalanced agreement

-• If you use a people search engine to search for the other party’s assets, you’ll be able to uncover all assets, not just ones each person makes easily available.
+• If you use a people search engine and real estate property search software to search for the other party’s assets, you’ll be able to uncover all their assets, not just the ones each person makes easily available

 Get started with Tracers